The Exhibition

 Notification

-A letter telling you whether or not you passed the Senior Capstone will be available at the studio art office the Tuesday of exam week.
+A letter telling you whether or not you passed the Senior Capstone will be emailed the Tuesday of exam week.
 Student scores are not given.
-After all seniors have completed the Senior Capstone, turned in their documentation, and filled out the department evaluation form, a notice will be posted announcing who passed with distinction.
+After all seniors have completed the Senior Capstone, turned in their documentation, and filled out the department evaluation form, there will be an email announcement about who passed with distinction.

 Expense Reimbursement

-The studio art faculty is well aware that art majors will have expenses associated with purchasing art supplies and that, at times, covering these costs can be difficult for our students.
-To help, all senior studio art majors are allocated $500 from the Mesaros Art Fund, to help with the costs of creating work for their senior exercise exhibition.
-In order to receive these funds, you need to bring receipts that support your senior exercise expenses to the department office.
-Save your receipts and then turn the receipts in all together, at one time, not a few at a time.
-Only one check per senior studio art major will be issued.
+The studio art faculty is aware that art majors will have expenses associated with purchasing art supplies and that, at times, covering these costs can be difficult for our students.
+To help, all senior studio art majors are allocated $500 from the Mesaros Art Fund to help with the costs of creating work for their senior exercise exhibition.

 Equipment Funding